 Artichoke Season in the Northern Hemisphere

-This recipe for carciofi fritti belongs to Lina and took 1.5 months to write because it’s very challenging to slide a scale under the bowl and collect correct measurements when watching her cook.
-When I asked her how much flour she uses the first time I watched her make this she responded ‘7 big spoonfuls’ (LOL).
 The rest of the instructions were ‘until it looks good’ or ‘until the batter covers the artichoke’.
-Perfect units of measurements for someone who has been cooking the same dish for 40 years.
-Not ideal for new cooks who might end up with pancakes instead of crispy fried artichoke hearts.
+Perfect units of measurements for someone who has been cooking the same dish for 40 years!
+But not ideal for novice cooks who might end up with pancakes instead of crispy fried artichoke hearts.

 We almost exclusively fry with extra virgin olive oil, however, it’s not required for this recipe.
 Use your preferred frying and/or cooking oil.